The cost category replaces the Medicare Value Modifier Program for eligible clinicians. Cost is responsible for 15% of your final MIPS score.

 beneficiary over a year.
 This measure relies on a 2-step process that assigns a beneficiary to a single clinician based on the amount of primary care services received and the clinician specialties that perform these services.

-While no additional reporting is necessary for the cost component of MIPS, AAPM&R has created a MIPS Cost Guide to help members understand how cost is attributed to their overall MIPS score.
+While no additional reporting is necessary for the cost component of MIPS, AAPM&R has created a Cost Guide 2020 to help members understand how cost is attributed to their overall MIPS score.